Online Backup

 backupQuery.getSingleResult();

-When a string is specified as a value for the target parameter it represents a path relative to the ObjectDB home directory, and in client-server mode, relative to the ObjectDB home directory on the server side.
+When you specify a string for the target parameter, it represents a path relative to the ObjectDB home directory.
+In client-server mode, the path is relative to the ObjectDB home directory on the server.

-For example, in client-server mode the code above could create the backup file on the server side at backup/201912312359/test.odb under the ObjectDB home directory.
+For example, in client-server mode, the code above could create the backup file on the server at backup/201912312359/test.odb in the ObjectDB home directory.

 Online Backup Thread

-Executing the backup query starts the backup asynchronously.
-Therefore, the backup query returns after the backup is started but at that time the backup operation may still be in progress.
+The backup query starts the backup process asynchronously.
+It returns immediately after the backup begins, but the operation might still be in progress.

-As a result, the backup query returns a Thread instance that represents the backup run.
-This thread can be used, for example, for waiting until the backup is completed.
+The backup query returns a Thread instance that represents the backup operation.
+You can use this thread, for example, to wait for the backup to complete.

 TypedQuery<Thread> backupQuery =